New charges in Prince William slayings linked to MS-13

-All are described by authorities as members or associates of the Sitios Locos Salvatruchas clique, part of the loosely-organized, El Salvador-based MS-13 gang.
-The accused were transporting cocaine from New York to the D.C. area for sale in restaurants and night clubs, authorities said.
+All are described by authorities as members or associates of the Sitios Locos Salvatruchas, part of the loosely organized, El Salvador-based MS-13 gang.
+The accused were transporting cocaine from New York to the D.C. area for sale in restaurants and nightclubs, authorities said.

 MS-13 is an international gang that originated in Los Angeles.